Krubera Cave: 1990s–early 2000s

 In January 2001, the Ukr.S.A. expedition explored the cave to -1710 m making it the deepest cave in the world.
-For the first time in the history of speleology, the deepest cave in the world had been established outside of western Europe.
+For the first time in the history of speleology, the deepest cave in the world had been established outside of Western Europe.
 Since 2001, the Krubera explorations by the Ukr.S.A. have been undertaken within the frame of the multi-year project named "The Call of the Abyss", coordinated by A. Klimchouk, Y. Kasyan, G. Samokhin and K. Markovskoy.
 Besides the Ukrainian speleologists, cavers from many countries such as France, Spain, Russia, Moldova, Bulgaria, United Kingdom, Ireland, Israel and Lithuania have taken part in different expeditions of the Ukr.S.A.

 2001 onwards

-The major events in the exploration of Krubera Cave in subsequent years were as follows (see Figure 4 for spot locations):
+The major events in the exploration of Krubera Cave in subsequent years were as follows: